 Glassfish is an open-source implementation of Sun's Application Server.
 And i also talked about how Tomcat differs from Glassfish.

 I showed them the messages that Netbeans & Glassfish displays when we run the project and while deploying and invoking the web service.
+What i could not show, was how to decipher those messages as it would have been really advanced for an introductory session.

 I also talked about the ease with which you can use almost any application server with Netbeans and why you will never need any other Application Server as long as you have Glassfish.